-Gearing up to go out of business, the six Warsaw Pact nations Saturday signed an agreement on how to divide their inventory of tanks and artillery, the last major obstacle to a European conventional arms treaty that will be signed in Paris later this month.
+Gearing up to go out of business, the six Warsaw Pact nations signed an agreement Saturday on how to divide their inventory of tanks and artillery, the last obstacle to a European conventional arms treaty that will be signed in Paris later this month.

 But the East European partners have all sworn off joint maneuvers and have pledged much of the government money that would have been spent on defense to restructuring their failing economies along free-market lines.
 One former Warsaw Pact member, East Germany, has already been absorbed by NATO after German reunification.